-If you’re one to keep liquor on hand, sign up for the sales notifications on email from your favorite stores.
+If you’re one to keep liquor on hand, sign up for the sales notifications on the emails from your favorite stores.
 There are big savings to be had when you buy your hooch on sale.
 The larger liquor stores (and of course, some of the smaller ones) generally follow a tradition of having a big, heavily discounted sale in either late February or early March, usually right after their annual wine sale.
 And you can’t go wrong restocking around just about any holiday.

 - 1 can evaporated milk

 - 1 can condensed milk

 - 1/2 to 1 teaspoon ground cinnamon

 - 3/4 to 1 1/2 cups white Rum

 - cinnamon sticks & a little extra ground cinnamon for garnish.

 Blend all ingredients except the cinnamon stick garnish in a blender at high-speed for three to four minutes, until mixture reaches a cohesive state.
 This may vary depending on the coconut milk.
 If the coconut milk has settled into layers, blend longer.